Machine Generated Text: A Comprehensive Survey of Threat Models and Detection Methods: Threat Models

 \begin{itemize} \item Research has demonstrated that individuals are more likely to share an article than read it \cite{gabielkov:hal-01281190}, and that a majority of individuals make up their minds on news topics by only reading headlines \cite{author_2014}. \item Scaling by number of articles does not multiply effectiveness --- a single news article or handful of news articles can be widely disseminated, reducing the need to generate large numbers of articles each day. \item Scaling by number of articles requires either manipulating existing platforms to host them (i.e., layering and information laundering \cite{meleshevich_schafer_2018}), or procuring domain names and hosting infrastructure, representing additional cost and effort. \item Human involvement in fake news article authorship allows disinformation threat actors to better tailor messaging, reduce detection, and more carefully walk the line of promoting manipulative information without triggering moderation from social media websites \end{itemize}

-Instead of using NLG models to generate articles themselves, NLG models are more likely to be used for disinformation by operating social bots that distribute links to disinformation articles, promote discussion around incendiary headlines, and produce large numbers of comments that give the false impression of a common public consensus.
-Targeted users need not even read shared articles --- the artificial amplification of a headline and overwhelming ``grassroots" narrative guided by machine generated comments would likely be sufficient to influence public opinion \cite{gabielkov:hal-01281190, author_2014}.
+Research on GPT-3 has shown that it and similar models can easily be used in a few-shot setting to generate conspiratorial content to promote radicalization \cite{DBLP:journals/corr/abs-2009-06807}.
+However, in light of the above considerations, NLG usage by disinformation agencies for newswriting may focus on leveraging AI writing assistants such as Jasper to save time and minimize cost \cite{jasper}, and translation models to more effectively cross language barriers.
+NLG models may be used for disinformation by operating social bots that distribute links to disinformation articles, promote discussion around incendiary headlines, and produce large numbers of comments that give the false impression of a public consensus.
+Targeted users need not even read the shared articles --- the artificial amplification of a headline and overwhelming ``grassroots" narrative guided by machine generated comments is likely sufficient to influence public opinion \cite{gabielkov:hal-01281190, author_2014}.

 Regarding mitigation, past research has identified that the average user is overly trusting of profiles with AI-generated photos and GPT-2 text, accepting connection requests from deepfake profiles on LinkedIn 79\%–85\% of the time \cite{279946}.
 As such, it is unlikely that user reports will serve as an adequate first line of defense.
 Instead, a combination of automated detection models (including machine generated text detection) and platform moderation efforts should be used to detect political influence campaigns.
 Among these should be measures to protect against social media abuse more broadly, including detection of account automation, and scrutiny of coordinated inauthentic activity for content amplification.
-Investigations by disinformation researchers, such as those carried out on Twitter are likely to remain relevant \cite{twitterei}.
+Investigations by disinformation researchers, such as those carried out on Twitter, are likely to remain relevant \cite{twitterei}.